 - Need for RRT: 11.6% vs. 16.4%, p = 0.07

 - Recurrent MI: 1.2% vs. 0.9%, p = 1.0

 - Any bleeding: 16.6% vs. 22.0%, p = 0.07

 - Stroke: 3.5% vs. 2.9%, p = 0.68

 - Total contrast use: 190 vs. 250 cc, p < 0.001

 The results of this trial indicate that culprit-lesion-only PCI is superior to multivessel PCI among patients with AMI and cardiogenic shock and evidence of MVD on angiography.
+These results were sustained up to 1 year of follow-up.
+The highest risk of mortality was within the first 30 days, after which rates were similar between the two arms.
+On the other hand, rehospitalization for heart failure and revascularization rates were higher among patients undergoing culprit-lesion only PCI.
 Cross-over rates were low, with only 18% of patients in the culprit-lesion PCI arm needing subsequent PCI/CABG.
 This landmark trial will likely change the guidelines on this topic.